apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ars Technica system guide: Falling prices are more exciting than new parts**
+**Watch Boeing’s Starliner head home to Earth without astronauts today**

-You can read more about it [here](https://arstechnica.com/gadgets/2024/09/ars-technica-system-guide-falling-prices-are-more-exciting-than-new-parts/).
+You can read more about it [here](https://www.space.com/boeing-starliner-crew-flight-test-earth-return-webcast).

 ## Requirements
 - Python 3.8